 - Productionhub.com: Resource for production/post-production professionals

 Networking/Referrals: Cultivating professional relationships is critical in your professional development.
-We encourage you to use LinkedIn to connect with Emerson alumni who live in the Los Angeles area who are doing things you’re interested in.
+We encourage you to use LinkedIn or Emerge to connect with Emerson alumni who live in the Los Angeles area who are doing things you’re interested in.
 Find out more about what they do, what they did to get there and ask their advice for what would make for a great internship experience.
 If you, or your family, knows people connected to your professional interests, we encourage you to reach out to them as well.
 Keep in mind that building relationships takes time so when reaching out to someone online who you don’t have an existing relationship with, the focus should not be on them helping you get an internship.
 Keep the focus on learning more about their experiences.

 Conducting your internship search can sometimes feel like a part-time job and you’ll need to incorporate your search until your schedule.
 We encourage you to start your search early as waiting until your arrival in Los Angeles will mean missing out on some great opportunities.